Wild About James Bay

 Wild about James Bay

-He was walking along the streets of #Victoria and into beautiful James Bay.
-A first time visitor he felt his weary soul invigorated by the sea wind and gulls, the lovely gardens of fresh water, peacocks and ducks.
+He was walking along the streets of Victoria and into beautiful James Bay.
+A first time visitor, he felt his weary soul invigorated by the sea wind and gulls, the lovely gardens of fresh water, peacocks and ducks.
 He was looking to relocate to James Bay, a big move for him.

 For the past 7 years he lived alone on his small island located across from Oak Bay.
-He didn’t play but liked going to the #Victoria Golf Course at sunset to take in the fresh sea air and catch the sunset.
+He didn’t play but liked going to the Victoria Golf Course at sunset to take in the fresh sea air and catch the sunset.
 He had kept his distance from people, though secretly he longed for social interaction.
 Is this why he left his home?

 When Cindy answered the knock at her door, she was surprised to see two officers.
 They had come to warn her not to go outside.
 Normally James Bay is a very safe neighbourhood.
 But danger lurked nearby they said.
 Cindy heard a commotion and looked out the window into her backyard.
 Astonished she saw a massive wolf there.
 The poor wolf looked exhausted.
 The officers surrounded him and effectively tranquilized him.
 He was carried away.
 Later we all learned that it was the lone wolf that lived on Discovery Island for many years, on the traditional territory of the Salish people.
 The wolf lived alone on Discovery Island, often spotted by people from their sail boats.
 A golfer saw him once from afar, everyone insisted that it was a dog, a Husky.
 But over the years, the wolf who was allowed to live on the Island and posed no danger to human’s was an exceptional creature who taught himself to fish and hunt seals.
-Many species of bids and eagles became attracted to this Island for because of the wolf’s catch.
+Many species of birds and eagles became attracted to this island because of the wolf’s catch.
 In Victoria, people reported seeing a very big wolf walking in the urban streets.
 He trekked nine kilometres from the Urban Star Gazing Beach to James Bay, unnoticed practically.
 Until exhausted, the wolf found refuge in Cindy’s yard in James Bay.
 The officers found him behind Cindy’s husband’s man cave and the fence.
-Cindy and many people in James Bay and around Victoria, are happy to know that the lone wolf was released somewhere wild on Vancouver Island.
+Cindy and many people in James Bay and around Victoria, are happy to know that the lone wolf was released somewhere in the wild on Vancouver Island.
 Watch him as he walks away into freedom and the place that we hope he will meet his soulmate.

 Great story on Check News about Kanai the wolf on Discovery Island, British Columbia January 2020